Sevryy/CtrlFuse/README.md

 ## 🔨 Requirements
-The code has been tested with Python 3.8 and PyTorch 2.0.0 . checkpoints can be downloaded with the links below:
+The code has been tested with Python 3.8 and PyTorch 2.0.0 .

+Checkpoints can be downloaded with the links below:

 [![Baidu Yun]](https://pan.baidu.com/s/1hqUoh8TS2ZCn4IWTDbV_vQ?pwd=sh7h)

 Additionally, you can download the ViT-H SAM model from the official Segment Anything website.

 ```bash